What is the Veterinary Internship in Ecuador all about?

-Join us as on this veterinary internship in Ecuador and contribute to improving the welfare of wildlife while developing your CV.
-Based in the Amazon rainforest this centre has 4 hectares of land used for wildlife rescue, rehabilitation and release.
-In addition there are a further 70 hectares that have been used for wildlife release.
-The project was founded in 2006 by a local family who works with the Ministry of the Environment and the Environmental Police to implement effective change.
+Join us as on this veterinary internship in Ecuador and contribute to improving the welfare of wildlife while positively developing your CV / Resume.
+Based in the Amazon rainforest this center has 4 hectares of land used for wildlife rescue, rehabilitation and release.
+In addition there are a further 70 hectares that have been utilized for release.
+Founded in 2006 by a local family, they work alongside the Ministry of the Environment and the Environmental Police to implement effective change.
 The Wildlife is rescued often after experiencing abuse or having been trafficked nationality or regionally.
 The project staff treat animals using both modern and homeopathic medicines.

-Work at the sanctuary undertaken by a local team and a veterinarian includes treatment, nutrition, release and monitoring of species.
-The sanctuary is home to 200 hundred animals including parrots, monkeys, turtles, wild cats, capybaras, caymans, and many more mammals and birds.
+Work at the sanctuary undertaken by a local team and a resident veterinarian, includes treatment, nutrition, release and monitoring of species.
+The sanctuary is home to 200 animals including parrots, monkeys, turtles, wild cats, capybaras, caymans, and many more mammals and birds.
 It is open to the public and school groups to generate much needed income but the main focus is protection and rescue of species.
 Join us in Ecuador and gain first hand experience of practices being taken to positively impact these animals.
 Read more about the project by reading our blog Volunteering in the Amazon Rainforest in Ecuador.

 As a veterinary, animal science or biology student you will gain hands on experience that supports aspects of your course.
 You will see a range of areas such as physiology, pharmacology, anaesthesiology, clinical pathology and more.
 The centre benefits by receiving interns who have knowledge and some training in areas that relate directly to the animals.
 Taking care of rescued animals is a time consuming task and your help will be appreciated by the community and beyond.

 You will have the opportunity to develop a range of skills and knowledge on this internship.
 Activities vary depending on the needs of the animals and sanctuary at the time of your placement.
-You may have the opportunity to develop your skills in physiology, pharmacology, anaesthesiology, clinical pathology and more.
+You will have the opportunity to develop your skills in skills in many areas, all whilst based in an international setting.
 Activities may include:

 - application of preventative treatments including homeopathic medicines